You can expect the same high-quality interactive delivery with two trainers and the content tightly crafted to your needs.

 Important things like Key Performance Indicators, Health and Safety, Quality and Environmental Responsibility.

-It's all these extra things that can make a promotion to line management seem more of a blessing than a curse.
+It's all these extra things that can make a promotion to line management seem more of a curse than a blessing.

 You can't learn them all in two days; some of them you may never fully understand, but as a manager, you need to "know someone who does".